adrianjhpc/ObjectStoreTutorial/Accounts.md

-# ISC25 Object Storage for High Performance I/O Tutorial - Machine Accounts
+# SC25 Modern High Performance I/O: Leveraging Object Stores Tutorial - Machine Accounts

 You will be provided with an account for the platform we will use for exercises.
-For this you will need to send your email address and name to Nicolau Manubens (Nicolau.Manubens@ecmwf.int) along with the subject line "Object Storage Tutorial".
+For this you will need to send your email address and name to Adrian Jackson (a.jackson@epcc.ed.ac.u) along with the subject line "Object Storage Tutorial".
 We will provide you with an SSH key which you can then use to access the system using:

 chmod 600 id_rsa_tu123